CaptainCoderOrg/AdventureQuest-Unity-2021/pages/02-DiceAnalyzer/06-DiceGroupRoller.md

 # Chapter 6: Dice Group Roller
 {: .no_toc }

-In [Chapter 5], you created a `DiceGroup` which simulates rolling groups of like sided dice (e.g. `3d6` or `2d4` or `1d20`).
+In [Chapter 5: Dice Group], you created a `DiceGroup` which simulates rolling groups of like sided dice (e.g. `3d6` or `2d4` or `1d20`).
 In this chapter, you will create a simple scene that allows the player to specify a `DiceGroup` using [Dice Notation] and roll that `DiceGroup`.
 This is the first step in creating a `Dice Analyzer`.

 When you have completed this chapter, you will have a scene that is similar to the one below.

-{% include demo.html path="/demos/part2/index.html" %}
+{% include demo.html path="/demos/chapter6/index.html" %}

 <details open markdown="block">